 The UBC Winter Finance Conference 2020 will feature a dual submission option with RAPS and RCFS.
 The RAPS sponsoring editor is Jeffrey Pontiff and the RCFS sponsoring editor is Andrew Ellul.
 The deadline for paper submissions is November 18, 2019.
 The conference will take place February 28 to March 1 at the Fairmont Chateau Whistler Resort in Whistler, British Columbia, Canada.
 For more details, see the Call for Papers.

-Oxford University Press’s new virtual issue on housing economics features an RCFS paper:
+Oxford University Press’s new virtual issue on monetary policy features two RCFS papers:

-The virtual issue is free to read online until the end of September on Oxford’s web site.
+The virtual issue is free to read until the end of September.